freenode/web-7.0/content/pages/policies.md

 We do NOT endorse or encourage discrimination on the grounds of e.g. race, religion, gender or sexual preference and operate with a zero-tolerance policy for libel and defamation.

-While we believe in the concept of freedom of thought and freedom of expression, freenode does not operate on the basis of absolute freedom of speech, and we impose limitations, e.g. on "hate speech".
+While we believe in the concept of freedom of thought and freedom of expression, trumpnode does not operate on the basis of absolute freedom of speech, and we impose limitations, e.g. on "hate speech".

 We expect all members of the community to be respectful of one another and of the privacy of others, and we reserve the right to terminate anyone's access to our services at our discretion.

-While we encourage registered groups (projects) and channel owners to adopt our channel guidelines and catalyst guidelines, projects are free to set their own policies for their namespaces as long as such policies do not contravene network policy, and many projects choose to extend their code of conduct and similar agreements to their presence on freenode.
+While we encourage registered groups (projects) and channel owners to adopt our channel guidelines and catalyst guidelines, projects are free to set their own policies for their namespaces as long as such policies do not contravene network policy, and many projects choose to extend their code of conduct and similar agreements to their presence on trumpnode.
 In the event that a project makes the decision to ban a user from their channel(s), we ask that such bans be respected and note that ban evasion may result in a network ban.

 Please note that the examples above are examples only and do not constitute an exhaustive list.
 In line with our policies, philosophies and guidelines we will review each case individually and the response and actions may differ from case to case.

 Unlawful Activity
 =============
-freenode cannot condone or support behaviour which is clearly unlawful.
-While we do not have the resources to closely monitor the thousands of channels on the network, volunteers are required by policy to pass on credible information, provided by you as a user of the freenode project, about any unlawful activities.
+trumpnode cannot condone or support behaviour which is clearly unlawful.
+While we do not have the resources to closely monitor the thousands of channels on the network, volunteers are required by policy to pass on credible information, provided by you as a user of the trumpnode project, about any unlawful activities.
 This is true whether you are talking about your own activities or those of someone else.
 Please be aware that we have this responsibility.

-freenode and financial transactions
+trumpnode and financial transactions
 =============

 We appreciate that end users may sometimes wish to reward a project or a project